Pinetown Boys' High School Recollections (1988)

 Sundial

 The sundial was given to the school as a gift from the matric students.
-A nice thing to do in providing a visual reminder of that year's student body.
+A nice thing to do in providing a visual reminder of that years' student body.
 I believe it is still there to this day.

 Leaving a legacy

 The headmaster, Mr. Visser, and the noted German-born Mr. Oellermann, left at the end of this year.
 Mr. Visser was a headmaster to remember.
 He commanded respect, was a good leader, and also had a good sense of humor.
-I can't speak for the other headmasters that PBHS has had, but PBHS fit him like a glove--a lot was accomplished for PBHS during his years there.
-I have to admit that I probably would never have thought I would be saying these things; it's what happens when you get older. :) Mr. Oellermann was notorious for his "No excuses!" response in regards to hair-cut checks.
-Apparently some students thought they had a plausible explanation for their long hair.
-Although shoes were to always be polished, inspections were never actually carried out while I attended.
+I can't speak for the other headmasters that PBHS has had, but the school fit him like a glove, and much was accomplished during his years there.
+I have to admit that I probably would never have thought I would be saying these things—it's what happens when you get older. :)

 PBHS Choir